 Date Written: November 30, 2018

-In September 2010, New York City repealed its regulation on sell-by dates of pasteurized milk products, in an effort to extend shelf life and reduce unnecessary disposal.
-This paper examines whether the city’s new policy effectively reduces food waste and improves welfare.
-We find that the policy reduces purchase volume by about 10%.
-A partial equilibrium analysis reveals that while observed quantity declines, the actual consumption of milk increases, implying a reduction in food waste more than 10%.
-Furthermore, we theoretically prove this consumer welfare-improving pattern is generalizable to all types of perishable food with inelastic demand.
-By treating food waste as a tax, we show that, regardless of demand elasticities, the net change in consumer and producer welfare is positive and the excess burden is lower.
+This article constructs a theoretical model of rational food waste and analyzes how an extension of a food product's sell-by date affect a household's decisions of purchase volume and food waste.
+We then use the elimination of New York City's regulation of sell-by dates for pasteurized milk products as an empirical case, and examine whether the city’s new policy effectively reduces food waste and improves consumer welfare.
+Our results suggest that the new policy reduces purchase volume by about 10%.
+Both theoretically and empirically, we show that while the observed quantity declines, the actual consumption of milk increases, implying a reduction in food waste by more than 10%.
+Furthermore, we prove that this consumer welfare-improving pattern is generalizable to all types of perishable food with price-inelastic demand.

 Keywords: Sell-by Dates, Food Waste, Milk Consumption